drahosj/308labs/lab-05/lab05.md

 $ make clean
 # generate the documentation
 $ make doc
-# make a single object file
-$ make queue.o
 ~~~

 ## Input file format
-The files to be printed will be supplied through stdin.
-The streams will begin with several lines of header information, each starting with a `#` sign.
-After the last header information the actual Postscript file will begin with at `%` sign.
-The end of the Postscript file will end with a `%EOF`.
-See the example files to understand the format, and the `main.c` file to find more information on how to parse the file.
+The files to be printed will be supplied through `FILE` flag.
+The files must be in a PostScript format, a standard ASCII document format.

+## Accepted flags
+The print server gets its print jobs from stdin by default.
+The jobs are given as a series of optional and required tags.
+The accepted tags are

+    - NEW: (required) start a new print job
+    - FILE: (required) the .ps file to print
+    - NAME: (required) the name of the print job
+    - DESCRIPTION: (optiona) a discription of the print job
+    - PRINTER: (required) the name of the printer group to print the job
+    - PRINT: (required) send the print job to the printer

 ## What you should do
 First read all of the code and understand what it currently does and read the rest of this document.
-Go through the code and fix all of the `todo` tags and implement the functionality of the program.
+Go through the code and fix all of the `warning` tags and implement the functionality of the program.
 The provided test script only tests a very basic case; you should write a better test script that will test all of the features of the code.
+You should also take in a `-l` flag from the command line that sets a log file output.
+In that file you should have the consumer threads print detailed information about each print job including it's arrival time, finish time, and elapsed time.

 You should write a report answering all questions in this lab write up and detailing how you solved this problem.
 If you made any changes to the code explain what you changed and why.
 Talk about any issues you ran into and how you overcame them.

 ## What to submit
 Submit the following via GitHub: